tromp/cuckoo/README.md

 Dynamic Sizing
 --------------
-Instead of fixing N, a proof-of-work system could allow miners to work on any graph size they like, above a certain minimum.
+Instead of fixing n, a proof-of-work system could allow miners to work on any graph size they like, above a certain minimum.
 Cycles in larger graphs are more valued as they take more effort to find.
-We propose to scale the difficulty for a graph with 2^N edges by 2^(N+1) * N, which is the number of bits of siphash output that define the graph.
+We propose to scale the difficulty for a graph with N=2^n edges by 2^(n+1) * n, which is the number of bits of siphash output that define the graph.

 Upgrade by Soft Fork